 The rectangular gallery structures built on the perimeter of the outer enclosure form the prakara of the temple.
 Note: A prakara in Hindu temple architecture is a protective wall or structure built around the outer perimeter of the temple.

 There are four galleries, one in each cardinal direction.
 At each corner of the gallery-structure is a tower-like structure called pavilion.
-The image below is a view of the temple from the southwest corner showing the of the west and south galleries and pavilion at their meeting point
+The image shows a view of the temple from the southwest corner showing the of the west and south galleries and pavilion at their meeting point

-The image below shows the corridor of the gallery whose inner walls are carved with bas-reliefs depicting various themes from Hindu mythology.
+The images below show the corridor of the gallery whose inner walls are carved with bas-reliefs depicting various themes from Hindu mythology.
 The roof is beautifully decorated with rosettes of lotus flowers.
 Supporting on the outer side of the gallery are the square pillars.

 Intricately carved bas-reliefs that adorn the gallery walls are one of the main attractions of this temple.
 The bas-reliefs are divided into eight sections with each gallery having two sections, each of which was carved continuously in the horizontal direction depicting multiple scenes of a theme.
 Some panels have two or three tiers in the vertical direction.
 Some part of the bas-reliefs have polished appearance and some still have traces of original paint, especially red.